 After travel on pilgrimage through India and Sri Lanka at the turn of the millennium she ordained in the Thai Theravada Forest tradition of Ajahn Chah, with Ajahn Sumedho as preceptor.
 She spent six years as an ordained monastic in the UK.
 After attending the congress on bhikkhuni ordination in Hamburg in 2007, she left the robes and the monastic community, recognising that it was not ready to integrate women’s equal participation.

 Since that time she has held leadership positions in the Health and University sectors.
 She has a PhD in phenomenology and inter-subjectivity and is a qualified yoga teacher and relational Gestalt psychotherapist.
-She has roles as a senior academic in universities in New Zealand and Australia.
+She has roles as a senior academic and Head of Department in New Zealand.

 Her practice continues to integrate and represent Theravada trainings, lived within the context of lay life.
 She is committed to presenting the clarity of the core teachings, and bringing these alive for minds shaped by contemporary democratic paradigms.